 This section contains the help topics for the cmdlets that are installed with Windows PowerShell® Utility module, Microsoft.PowerShell.Utility.
 The Utility module contains cmdlets that manage the basic features of Windows PowerShell.

 Adds custom properties and methods to an instance of a Windows PowerShell object.

 Adds a Microsoft .NET Framework type (a class) to a Windows PowerShell session.

 Converts object properties in comma-separated value (CSV) format into CSV versions of the original objects.

 Converts a JSON-formatted string to a custom object.

-Converts a string containing one or more key/value pairs to a hash table.
+Converts a string containing one or more key and value pairs to a hash table.

 Converts objects into a series of comma-separated value (CSV) variable-length strings.

 Converts Microsoft .NET Framework objects into HTML that can be displayed in a Web browser.

 Starts an interactive debugging session with a runspace.